Pillgrumm/dnd-character-sheet-node-capstone/README.md

   As a user, I will also be able to click the regstier button after inputting my account information taking me to the main form.

-  **Main Page**
+  **Character Page**

-  As a user, I will be able to see the upper container which holds prexisting patient names in a dropdown bar (if existing).
+  As a user, I will be able to see the left hand table which holds prexisting character names. (if existing).

-  As a user, I will be able to click/select a patient name, doing so I will see the every field populated based on the previous entries for that patient.
+  As a user, I will be able to click/select a character name, doing so I will see the every field populated based on the previous entries for that character.

-  As a user, I will also see a delete button when a patient name is selected.
+  As a user, I will also be able to see the characters name I selected, if no character is selected the fields will be empty and the name will say 'Create New Chracter'.

-  As a user, if I save the patient information, I will see all fields populate back to nothing, and the patient name and will be added to the dropdown bar and fields will be saved for that patient.
+  As a user, I will also see a delete button on the bottom right when a character name is selected and the form is populated.

-  As a user, if I save the patient currently selected, I will see all fields populate back to nothing, and the patient name (if changed) will be updated within the dropdown bar, as well as any modified fields.
+  As a user, if I save the character information, I will see a 'saved' notification, and the character name and will be added to the left-hand table and fields will be saved for that character.

-  As a user, if I delete the patient currently selected, I will see all fields populate back to nothing, and the patient name will be removed from the dropdown bar.
+  As a user, if I delete the character currently selected, I will see all fields populate back to nothing, and the character name will be removed from the left-hand table.

 ## Technical